selkies-project/selkies-gstreamer/docs/start.md

 ### Install the packaged version on a standalone machine or cloud instance

 **NOTE: You will need to use an external STUN/TURN server capable of `srflx` or `relay` type ICE connections if both your server and client have ports closed or are under a restrictive firewall.
-Either open the TCP and UDP port ranges 49152-65535 of your server, or follow the instructions from [Using a TURN server](firewall.md) in order to make the container work using an external TURN server.**
+Either open the TCP and UDP port ranges 49152-65535 of your server, or follow the instructions from [WebRTC and Firewall Issues](firewall.md) in order to make the container work using an external TURN server.**

 While this instruction assumes that you are installing this project systemwide, it is possible to install and run all components completely within the userspace.
 Dependencies may also be installed without root permissions if you use [`conda`](https://conda.io) or other userspace package management systems.
 Documentation contributions for such instructions are welcome.